coaxialdolor/coaxial-terminal-ai/README.md

 *   **Easy Configuration:** `ai setup` provides a menu for API keys and settings.
 *   **Optional Shell Integration:** For seamless execution of stateful commands in direct query mode.
 *   **Syntax Highlighting:** Uses `rich` for formatted output.
+*   **Ollama Model Selection:**
+    *   When configuring Ollama, you now select a model by number or 'c' to cancel.
+Invalid input is rejected for safety.

 ## Installation